styvesg/nsd_gnet8x/README.md

 ## Hardware Requirements
 - 128 Gb RAM
 - GPU with 12Gb VRAM
-Requirements may be lowered for minimal testing enviroments.
+Requirements may be lowered for minimal testing enviroments by changing certain routine parameters.

 ## Software Requirements

 The exact minimal requirement are not known exactly.
 However, the implementation uses standard routines and very few dependencies, therefore old version may still perform adequately.
-The experiment has been performed with the following software versions:
+The numerical experiments and analysis has been performed with the following software versions:

 - python 3.6.8
 - numpy 1.19.5